Memcrab/docs/docker/docker-compose.md

 ## Check containers

-Check which containers runned already and look to `healthy` status:
+Check which containers already running and look at `healthy` status:

 ```terminal
 $ docker-compose ps